Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 You have a built in warning system in your brain that says "that's enough, go do something else for awhile".

 (At least that's what mine says.
-In a British accent, no less.)
+In a British accent, no less.
+Who knows?)

 Scientists call this loss of interest in eating once you've gotten a reasonable volume of food in your stomach by this name: